Mote Marine Center for Coral Reef Research & Restoration

 Getting involved with SEAFAN - The Southeast Florida Action Network and you can find out more about those efforts by clicking Here

 Same goes the for our Coral Reef system in The Keys and other parts of Southeast Florida!
-Many of our favorite Flats Fishing targets like Tarpon, Permit and Bonefish use these ecosystems to survive both as a food source for prey items that call these areas home.
+Many of our favorite flat fishing targets like Tarpon, Permit, and Bonefish use these ecosystems to survive both as a food source for prey items that call these areas home.
 And while migrating to other areas to spawn...
-Here is a video that covers some of this economic benefit they provide:
+Here is a video that covers some of the economic benefits they provide:

 And though we do not support closure of any area to Recreational Fishing Hook and Line fishing (nothing like shooting the Goose that lays the Golden Eggs by doing such!)
 We do need to be careful in these areas and tread lightly.

-First, one of the best ways to do this is to use the FMT (Florida Marine Tracks) Chip by Isla Maine in your NAVICO Marine MFD (Multi-Function Display) to help stay clear of areas like Coral Reefs, Oyster Bars and shallow Sea Grasses that can get hit by your prop and are not only extremely hard on our slow growing Flats ecosystems.
-But could be expensive to your hull and lower units at the same time!
-You can find out more about that product by clicking Here
+First, one of the best ways to do this is to use good electronics to traverse a body of water with little to zero impact on the ecosystem.
+Technology can be of huge help on that one to help stay clear of areas like Coral Reefs, Oyster Bars, and shallow Sea Grasses that can get hit by your prop and are not only extremely hard on our slow-growing Flats ecosystems.
+But could be very expensive to your hull and lower units at the same time!

-Flats Nation is really looking forward to working further with Mote Marine with follow up articles on more targeted initiatives they now have.
-And one of our other planned projects is a Podcast with members of the Mote Marine International Center for Coral Reef Research & Restoration Staff as we discuss this topic more even further!
+Flats Nation is looking forward to working further with Mote Marine with follow-up articles on more targeted initiatives they now have.
+One of our other planned projects is a Podcast with members of the Mote Marine International Center for Coral Reef Research & Restoration Staff as we discuss this topic even further!

-And remember our saying / tag line we started here on Flats Nation "No Fish, No Florida!" for when it comes to all these joint conservation efforts, it really is that simple...
+And remember our saying/taglineWhen we started here on Flats Nation "No Fish, No Florida!" when it comes to all these joint conservation efforts, it is that simple...